xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Function**

-INSERT.OBJECT   Creates an object of a specified type
+INSERT.OBJECT&nbsp;&nbsp;&nbsp;Creates an object of a specified type

 Return to [top](#E)